Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 * Additional icons
 * Windows Explorer integration
 * "Associate .git*" configuration files
+* In the Git Setup window choose "Run Git from the Windows Command Prompt."

 ### Redis

-Download version 2.2 from [Github](https://github.com/downloads/dmajkic/redis/redis-2.2.2-wi
-n32-win64.zip).
-Save it to the Desktop.
+Download version 2.2 from [Github](https://github.com/dmajkic/redis).
+Click on the downloads button and choose redis-2.2.2-win32-win64.zip.
+Save the file to your Desktop.

 * Right click on the Redis zip file choose Extract All.
 * In the Extraction Wizard, click Next twice.